Bartolo Colón: 2016

-On May 7, Colón hit his first major league home run, against the San Diego Padres at Petco Park off of James Shields.
-At age 42 years and 349 days, Colón broke a record, becoming the oldest major league player to hit his first home run.
+On May 7, Colón hit his first (and only) major league home run, against the San Diego Padres at Petco Park off James Shields.
+At 42 years and 349 days old, Colón became the oldest major league player to hit his first home run.
 He was later awarded NL Player of the Week.
-On June 21, he was injured when Whit Merrifield hit his pitch right to the pitcher's mound, striking Colón in the thumb.
-He was immediately taken out of the game.
+On June 21, he was injured when Whit Merrifield hit his pitch right to the pitcher's mound, striking Colón in the thumb; he was immediately taken out of the game.
 On July 8, Colón was named to the 2016 MLB All-Star Game, replacing Madison Bumgarner.
-On August 15, he drew a walk after having not been walked in his previous 281 plate appearances, achieving a new MLB record.
+On August 15, he drew a walk after having not been walked in his previous 281 plate appearances, a new MLB record.
 On October 1, Colón became the 47th player ever to make 500 career starts.

-Atlanta Braves
+Atlanta Braves (2017)

 On November 17, 2016, Colón signed a one-year, $12.5 million contract with the Atlanta Braves.
 The Braves designated him for assignment on June 29, 2017, after he put up a 2–8 record with an 8.14 earned run average and 1.78 WHIP in 13 starts.
 He was released on July 4.

-Minnesota Twins
+Minnesota Twins (2017)

 On July 7, 2017, Colón signed a minor league contract with the Minnesota Twins.
 Colón was called up on July 18 to start against the New York Yankees.
 On August 4, he threw a complete game against the Texas Rangers; at age 44, he became the oldest American League pitcher to record a nine-inning complete-game win since 45-year-old Nolan Ryan did the same in 1992.
 Later that month he became the 18th pitcher to record a win against all 30 MLB teams, completing the feat against the Arizona Diamondbacks.
 He became a free agent following the season.